 Alien: U.S. government descriptor for person who is neither a U.S. citizen nor a Lawful Permanent Resident (LPR).

 Alternate Responsible Officer (ARO): University staff authorized by DHS to maintain the SEVIS records of J-1 Students, Scholars, and Interns and their J-2 dependents.
 The Responsible Officer (RO) oversees the University’s administration of the DoS Exchange Visitor Program.

-Dependent: The lawful spouse and/or unmarried minor child of a non-immigrant.
+Dependent: The lawful spouse and/or unmarried minor child (under age 21) of a nonimmigrant.
 A dependent child is either a biological or adopted child under the age of 21.

 E-3: Status for Australian nationals with specialized skills and higher education working in the U.S. in a job related to their expertise.

 F-1 Student: Temporary status for participating in an SEVP-approved full-time course of study.

 F-2 dependent: Derivative status for the lawful spouse and/or unmarried child (under age 21) of an F-1 Student.

 J-1 Exchange Visitor: Temporary status for Students, Scholars, and Interns participating in DoS-designated programs.
 Subject to additional vetting and reporting requirements as part of special DoS oversight and care.

 J-2 dependent: Derivative status for the lawful spouse and/or unmarried child (under age 21) of a J-1 Exchange Visitor.